mLabSADev/mlab_website/src/markdown/news/request-for-proposal-development-of-a-market-needs-analysis-within-the-umgungundlovu-district-municipality.md

+##### Submission of proposals

+Each bidder is required to submit a proposal that is to be received no later than 08 September 2023 at 17h00.

+Proposals may be sent by email to the following contacts:

+Ms. Mamo Tlale
+Provincial Lead (KZN): mLab
+Mobile: 071819 5025
+Email: mamosetse@mlab.co.za

 ##### Other Information

 **Please note that:**

 Costs for developing proposals are entirely the responsibility of the proposer and shall not be reimbursed by mLab. mLab also reserves the right to reject proposals that do not meet the minimum requirements.